Jacob Stallings Player Props: Marlins vs. Mets

-After going 1-for-3 with a double in his most recent game, Jacob Stallings and the Miami Marlins take on the New York Mets (who will hand the ball to Kodai Senga) at 1:40 PM ET on Sunday.
+After going 0-for-3 in his most recent game, Jacob Stallings and the Miami Marlins take on the New York Mets (who will start Tylor Megill) at 1:10 PM ET on Friday.

-In his most recent appearance, he went 1-for-3 with a double against the Mets.
+He had a hitless performance in his most recent game (0-for-3) against the Twins.

 Jacob Stallings Game Info & Props vs. the Mets